makemoji/Makemoji-React-Native/README.md

 ![](http://makemoji.com/docs/img/Intro.png)

-A React Native wrapper for the MakeMoji SDK. iOS and Android The Makemoji in-app keyboard is the core of our SDK.
+The Makemoji in-app keyboard is the core of our SDK.
 It is a dynamically controlled emoji keyboard with an tightly integrated text input that is backed by our CMS and Dashboard.
 You can create your own categories, upload emoji/gifs and track their usage along side unicode emoji.

 ## Installation